cdluminate/ProdL/VIU/smanual.md

 fast compared to the naive `du -sh *` solution.
 By the way, if you want to query your current user quota, use `zfs get userquota@<JHED> pool1/data` on the storage server.

+**Warning:** If you are directly loading dataset from the shared storage on a GPU node, please refrain from setting a large `num_workers` in your dataloader.
+Excessive amount of dataloaders will not only quickly drain the network bandwidth, and greatly slowing down other programs, including your second experiment.
+Saturating the network bandwidth can also make the NFS super slow to respond.

 (On storage server) Use `zpool list -v` and `zfs list -tall` to list the zpool and zfs dataset information including data usage.
 Use `zpool status -v` to check the zpool status.
 Use `arcstat` on storage server to check the L1 ARC